cosmicsuyog/cosmicsuyog/README.md

 > Welcome to my GitHub!
 Here, I share projects, experiments, and code samples that reflect my journey as a computer science student and developer.

 ## About Me
-I'm Cosmic Suyog, a second-year Computer Engineering student at Savitribai Phule Pune University.
+I'm  Suyog Markad, a second-year Computer Engineering student at Savitribai Phule Pune University.
 Passionate about technology, coding, and learning new skills.
 My primary focus areas include:

 - **Problem Solving and Programming Skills (PPS)**
 - **Python and JavaScript**